jinseokbae/neural_marionette/README.md

-# Neural Motion Learner
+# Neural Marionette

 ## Introduction
+This is an official pytorch code for the paper, Neural Marionette: Unsupervised Learning of Motion Skeleton and Latent Dynamics for Volumetric Video (AAAI 2022).

 This work is to extract skeletal structure from volumetric observations and to learn motion dynamics from the detected skeletal motions in a fully unsupervised manner.

 Our model conducts <strong>motion generation/interpolation/retargeting</strong> based on the learned latent dynamics.

-Note that it is an <strong>unofficial version</strong> of the work so that minimal amounts of codes are provided to demonstrate results.

-Full descriptions including title, training codes and data pre-processing methods will be uploaded once the paper of this work is accepted to the conference.

 ## Install
 We tested on Python 3.8 and Ubuntu 18.04 LTS.